awaisamjad/Quran-App/README.md

 - Apk file will be added in the future

-## Screenshots (optional)
+## Screenshots

-You can optionally include screenshots of your app in action to showcase its interface and features.
+Will be shown in the future